Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 Sidebar
 =======

 Now that you have all the needed ``.rst`` files, you can create a sidebar for your documentation page.
-This can be done by linking to the files with a `toctree <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree>`_ in ``docs/index.rst``.
+This can be done by linking to the files with a :rst:dir:`sphinx:toctree` in ``docs/index.rst``.
 Your ``index.rst`` should look like this:

 .. code-block:: text